madrury/mtg-draftbot/README.md

 ![Example of Draft Picks Plot](img/izzet-draft.png)

-This plot has quite a few features:
+This plot has a few features:

   - Each dot represents a single draft pick.
 The color in the interior of the dot communicates the color identity of the card chosen, and the color of the outline represents the rarity of the card chosen.
   - The lines track the preferences of the drafter for each archetype.
 If the archetypes are the default color pairs, the lines will be colored accordingly.